prog4biol/pfb2019/README.md

 **else**

-- The If portion of the if/else statement behave as before.
+- The`if` portion of the if/else statement behave as before.
 - The first indented block is executed if the condition is true.
 - If the condition is false, the second indented else block is executed.